Reign gets in with ease, but it was not always so.

 If we can get rid of any one of these, so much the better.

-There is a difference between a horse that is new to this procedure and one that is already giving you immense trouble loading.
+There is a difference between a horse that is new to this procedure and one that is already giving you trouble loading.
 A really trailer-sour horse can present a myriad of problems depending on his unique set of objections and his previous success at objecting and getting away with it.
 The amount of danger he presents to his handler is also different with each horse.
 This article assumes you have a reasonably trained horse – not a still-wild mustang.

 OK.
 So all of the methods below have worked for me on one horse or another.
 Some will work better than others for you.
 Some take more effort and manipulation of the surroundings.
-Some just take more training time.
-Self-loading using the line-lunging technique and the Squeeze but is by far the most convenient and least dangerous method.
-However, your horse must know how to lunge outside of the round pen on a lead (It’s worth the time to spend a couple of days line-lunging in and out of the round pen to use this technique.) as well as be proficient at moving across your body in a tight space.
+Some just take more training.
+Self-loading using the line-lunging technique and the Squeeze is by far the most showy method.
+Your friends will cheer your routine.

-Find the largest trailer you can use.
+Find the largest trailer you can find.
 If you have a choice between a closed-in trailer or a stock trailer, take a stock trailer.
 It is more open.
 If you use a closed-in trailer, open the front viewing window to get as much light as possible.